 Great Danes are not actually supposed to be timid or fearful, but unfortunately many of them are.

 In this blog post, we’ll explore some of the reasons why these dogs might be so fearful and offer some tips for helping them overcome their fears.

-Unfortunately, many people have come to believe that Great Danes are scared of everything and often nervous or timid, even if there is no real evidence to suggest this.
+Unfortunately, many people have come to believe that all Great Danes are timid and scared of everything, even if there is no real evidence to suggest this.